 2014 – Three chicks hatched on May 6, 7and 10.
 The unhatched egg broke on May 14 and the youngest chick died on the same day.
 On May 30, two males were banded.

 2017 - There were originally four eggs in the nest box for the 2017 season.
 Over the weekend of May 6-7, two of the eggs were lost.
 One disappeared and the other was eaten by the female parent.
 We cannot be certain of the cause of the loss of the eggs.
 On Wednesday, May 10, two chicks pipped and hatched.
 On May 30, Tom French and David Paulson of MassWildlife banded the two chicks.
 The female chick is band number 08 Black over BV Green, and the male chick is band number 07 Black over BU Green.
-By mid June both had fledged and can still be seen on and around the Library as of late July.
+They both successfully fledged in mid June.

 The Peregrine Fund: http://www.peregrinefund.org/about

 United States of America.
 Commonwealth of Massachusetts.
 Division of Wildlife and